newtover/essays/Sharing-Directories-with-Docker-Containers.md

 ![Attach Host Volumes 2](./img/docker-shared-volumes-2.png)

+So you don't have to create additional users or groups when you build your image to be able to run a container with the users and groups.

-The last thing that we haven't yet addressed is the home directory and the location of different configuration directories.
+And the last thing that we haven't yet addressed is the home directory and the location of different configuration directories.
 Let's create a directory which we want to attach as `~/.aws` within the container.
-All we need is the directory and to define the `HOME` environment variable under which we would mount our `.aws` directory.
+All we need is the directory itself and to define the `HOME` environment variable under which we would mount our `.aws` directory.

 ![Attach Host Volumes 3](./img/docker-shared-volumes-3.png)